jwymanm/chiara/README.md

 If you're anything like me looking at this for the first time, you might just be thinking that this actually looks pretty readable; nicer and less noisy than the original, even.
 So if it's easier on the eyes, and a computer can read it, why not write our code like this?

 Clarity is, in a nutshell, a way to write Clojure with a reduced number of parentheses.
-It's actually very simple - where brackets are redundant, as in the previous example, it will allow you to omit them completely, and will then effectively interpret the expression as if they were present.
-Note that, Clarity doesn't force anything on you.
+It's actually very simple - where brackets are redundant, as in the previous example, it will allow you to omit them completely, and will then interpret the expression as if they were present.
+This is always optional, though - Clarity doesn't force anything on you.

 Readability means reducing the amount your brain has to process to infer meaning; getting rid of a few redundant parens may not seem like a big deal, but it can make a big difference.